menandmice/micetro_docs/guides/user-manual/access_control.rst

   "Access DHCP Module", "Access to the DHCP Module" "Access Management Console", "Access to the Management Console" "Access CLI", "Access to the CLI"
-  "Access to Web Interface", "Access to the Men & Mice Web Interface" "Access to basic zone view in Web Interface", "Access to the basic zone view in the Men & Mice Web Interface" "Access to advanced zone view in Web Interface", "Access to the advanced zone view in the Men & Mice Web Interface" "Access to IPAM view in Web Interface", "Access to the IPAM view in the Men & Mice Web Interface" "Access to report view in Web interface", "Access to the report view in the Men & Mice Web Interface" "Access to task list view in Web interface", "Access to the task list view in the Men & Mice Web Interface" "Access to view history", "Access to history window in the Management Console.
+  "Access to Web Interface", "Access to the Men&Mice Web Interface" "Access to basic zone view in Web Interface", "Access to the basic zone view in the Men&Mice Web Interface" "Access to advanced zone view in Web Interface", "Access to the advanced zone view in the Men&Mice Web Interface" "Access to IPAM view in Web Interface", "Access to the IPAM view in the Men&Mice Web Interface" "Access to report view in Web interface", "Access to the report view in the Men&Mice Web Interface" "Access to task list view in Web interface", "Access to the task list view in the Men&Mice Web Interface" "Access to view history", "Access to history window in the Management Console.
 Also provides access to the history for all objects."
-  "Access to Host editor", "Access to the host editor view in the Men & Mice Web interface" "Access to manage AD Sites and Site Links", "Access to work with AD Sites and Site Links."
+  "Access to Host editor", "Access to the host editor view in the Men&Mice Web interface" "Access to manage AD Sites and Site Links", "Access to work with AD Sites and Site Links."
-  "Access to manage clouds", "Access to add/remove cloud providers into Men & Mice" "Access Workflow module", "If customer has workflow license, grants user access to submit DNS record requests, and approvers to view and approve submitted requests"
+  "Access to manage clouds", "Access to add/remove cloud providers into Men&Mice" "Access Workflow module", "If customer has workflow license, grants user access to submit DNS record requests, and approvers to view and approve submitted requests"
-  "Access to advanced reporting", "If customer has reporting license, grants access to advanced reporting features" "Access to "Import Data" web task", "Access the Import Data task in Web Interface as well as to Import data into the newer Men & Mice Web Application"
+  "Access to advanced reporting", "If customer has reporting license, grants access to advanced reporting features" "Access to "Import Data" web task", "Access the Import Data task in Web Interface as well as to Import data into the newer Men&Mice Web Application"

 DNS Zone
 ^^^^^^^^